thanhle203/simple-shopping-cart/README.md

 7. save cart items in local storage
     1. save items in local storage on add and remove
     2. use useEffect to get items in local storage
+8. use useTransition and useDeferredValue
+    1. read items in local storage using useTransition
+    2. change cartItems.length to transition effect